-- i.
-Please describe the built and natural infrastructure available to support the needs of the commercial fisheries uses on the property. - ii.
-Does this property/ facility provide all tide access? (please describe) - iii. iii) Please describe the ease of access and operation at the facility and what needs to be done to improve it?
+i.
+Please describe the built and natural infrastructure available to support the needs of the commercial fisheries/ aquaculture uses on the property.

+- ii.
+Does this property/facility provide all tide access? (please describe) - iii.
+Please describe the ease of access and operation at the facility and what needs to be done to improve it?
 Are these improvements/actions included as part of the proposal? (please describe) - iv.
 What is the current condition of any structures on the property? (please describe buildings, pier/wharf, other) - v.
 Have the pier/wharf structures on the property recently been inspected or professionally evaluated for their structural integrity and soundness? (please provide a date, describe and provide a copy of this report) - vi.
 When were the structures built? (please describe what year) - vii.
 When was the last maintenance performed on the property? (please provide a date and maintenance performed) - viii.
 Is there a maintenance budget or a reserve account for ongoing maintenance? (please describe and provide a copy for the following 1-year) - ix.
-What is the repair schedule for future maintenance? (please describe) - 19) Capacity to Create New Shore-side Jobs.
-Describe the capacity to create new shore-side jobs directly related to the waterfront facility/property as an anticipated result from an award from the program.
+What is the repair schedule for future maintenance? (please describe) - x.
+Have you invested or do you plan to invest in any form of energy efficiency on the property? (please describe) - xi.
+Have you taken any steps or do you plan to take any steps to increase the resiliency of the property or adapt your commercial fishery in anticipation of sea level rise?
+If yes, please describe.
+If you'd like to learn more about sea level rise and how it's projected to affect your property, please see Sea Level Rise/Storm Surge: Maine's Geologic Hazards: Maine Geological Survey: Maine ACF. - 20) Capacity to Create New Shore-side Jobs.
+Describe the capacity to create new shoreside jobs directly related to the waterfront facility/property as an anticipated result from an award from the program.